jjvanzon/Circular-Language-Spec-Plans/current/topic-list.md

 #### Language Design

-These topics may be more significant changes to how the language would be described.
+These topics may be more significant changes to how the language might be described.
 Some are extensions that may be optional for now.

 - [ ] Fully OO.
 Is It? | Language Design
     - [ ] Operators | Language Design